hisschemoller/nwjs-tutorial/README.md

 2. Create a directory for the files to install that uses the naming convention `<project>_<major version>.<minor version>-<package revision>`.
 So here that's `metronome-installer_1.0`.
 3. Inside the folder create a file structure that represents the locations of the files to install.
 Just as in the manual install described above.
 See the example below.
 4. Create the `deb` installer with `dpkg-deb --build metronome-installer_1.0`.
+5. Add the icon `png` file at the location you specified in `metronome.desktop`.

 So this is the directory and file structure: